coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/02.architecture-concepts/81.corebosjshooks/item.md

 Let's see an example of how to use this class in coreBOS.

-I am going to pick the **massDelete** JavaScript function which is executed when you click on the “Delete” button on any list view and add a simple “Hello world” message.
+I am going to pick the **massDelete** JavaScript function which is executed when you click on the "Delete" button on any list view and add a simple "Hello world" message.

 ![](massdelete.png?width=100%)